RaviDataAnalyst/Tableau-Project/README.md

- Conducted in-depth analysis and processing of London bike rides data from a JSON file using Python.
+1. Conducted in-depth analysis and processing of London bike rides data from a JSON file using Python.
 Transformed the data into a CSV file for further analysis and visualization, culminating in an interactive dashboard using Tableau.
+2. Developed an interactive dashboard using Netflix data to showcase diverse genres, descriptions, ratings, durations, and release dates of movies and web series.
+Leveraged Tableau for seamless visualization.